mrt39/odin-battleship/README.md

 # odin-battleship
-Battleship project for The Odin Project
+Battleship project for The Odin Project, written in Test Driven Development.